Jaggi0504/VrindaSalesDataAnalysis/README.md

 # VrindaSalesDataAnalysis

 In this project, I did analysis on the Vrinda store's (an Indian store) data on Excel and utilized pivot tables to show visualization and extract insights about the data.
+Used slicer to slice the data and filter pivot tables.

 Following is the screenshot of the visulization I displayed in MS Excel.